CrlsMrls/dummybox/README.md

 ## Command Endpoints

 DummyBox provides several command endpoints for testing different scenarios.
 These endpoints require authentication if `auth-token` is configured.
+In those cases, provide the token via the `token` query parameter or `X-Auth-Token` HTTP header.

 > 📖 **For detailed documentation with examples and use cases, see [COMMANDS.md](COMMANDS.md)**